 Seasons 8 - 9

-Fairy Dreamer: The episode where Timmy wishes Sparky into a human, The whole episode just proves the writers are running out of ideas and having just said "whatever, let's go with it".
+- Fairy Dreamer: The episode "A Boy and His Dog-Boy" where Timmy wishes Sparky into a human, The whole episode just proves the writers are running out of ideas and have just said "whatever, let's go with it".
 Particularly, when it's shown Timmy can't change Sparky because he's in love with being a human and you can't destroy true love (seriously, writers?) and there's now an imbalance in the world because Sparky is human and Timmy must become a dog to restore the balance.
 It's not the plot that's stupid.
 It's how it's carried out.